vikeshpandey/vikeshpandey.github.io/_posts/machine-learning/2018-09-16-hello-world.md

 This means, that the program has predicted the input as apple (0 denotes apple).
 This concludes our first program of supervised machine learning.

+If you have any questions or feedback, please put your thoughts in the comments section below.

 Happy learning !!